A good face covering is one that fits the curves of your face, covers your nose and mouth and can be worn for hours without having to fuss over it.

-When we've been out and about, we noticed how few cloth masks seem to display this sign of a good fit, so Wrappers decided to make a fitted mask with a nose wire and add a few extras that we preferred for our own use:
+When we've been out and about, we noticed how few masks seemed to display this sign of a good fit, so Wrappers decided to make a fitted covering with a nose wire and add a few extras that we preferred for our own use:

 A wider filter pocket that makes adding a non-woven layer more practical than the more usual narrow pockets that open at the sides.
 The filter cost of using non-woven 2 ply paper towel, which has a structure similar to the middle layers of medical masks, inbetween two layers of finely woven cotton, is next to nothing.

 Alcantara for a soft, washable head band with elastic loops that takes pressure off the ears if wearing for long periods and which does not entangle in your hair.

 Three options for holding it in place: elastic sewn in which keeps the mask very flush to your face and can be adjusted with a knot (more eco-friendly than a plastic toggle and just as effective); looped with elastic held in the sides of the mask and which can be adjusted and the knot concealed or used with Wrappers Alcantara ear saver for avoiding any pressure on your ears.

 No one face mask will be perfect for everyone but Wrappers has the advantage of making its products to order, which means it can offer more options on the two most important aspects - fit and comfort - than mass produced masks.
 Orders take 3 - 5 days to process plus shipping time.